 Let’s start by looking at the most common foot health issues that seniors face and look at the different kinds of adaptive shoes after that.

 Many older people have issues with their feet.
 This is due to the fact that as we get older our body deteriorates natural and unfortunately this includes our feet.

-Since feet are the part of the body that support our whole body weight they have to handle a lot more external stress than other parts of our body.
+Since feet are the part of the body that supports our whole body weight they have to handle a lot more external stress than other parts of our body.

 The feet consist of a complex structure of bones, cartilage, tendons, muscles, veins, nerves, lymphatic tissue and skin that all can suffer ailments from aging.

-To make matter worse our feet are at the furthest point of our heart with the whole pressure of our body compressing them.
-This means that the blood and lymphatic fluid circulation of the feet faces a lot of challenges and can be easily compromised.
+To make matters worse our feet are at the furthest point of our heart with the whole pressure of our body compressing them.
+This means that the blood and lymphatic fluid circulation of the feet face a lot of challenges and can be easily compromised.